Ahlfors Currents and Symplectic Non-Hyperbolicity: Introduction

 Symplectic geometry has benefitted greatly from the study of pseudoholomorphic curves.
 In particular, the study of compact pseudoholomorphic curves has opened connections to complex geometry and revealed much algebraic structure in the symplectic category (e.g. Gromov-Witten invariants, the Fukaya category, Floer theory, etc.) However, there are transcendental phenomena not detected by compact pseudoholomorphic curves.
 For example, although all Gromov-Witten invariants vanish for tori, Bangert has proved the following theorem:

 \begin{thm}[\cite{Ban98}] There exists a nonconstant $J$-holomorphic map $u: \C \lra T^{2n}$ for any almost complex structure $J$ tamed by the standard symplectic structure on $T^{2n}$. \end{thm}

-In complex geometry, a manifold which lacks holomorphic lines is called \textit{hyperbolic}.
+In complex geometry, a manifold which lacks holomorphic lines is called \textit{hyperbolic}\footnote{There are different notions of hyperbolicity in the literature.
+This one differs from the notion of symplectic hyperbolicity in \cite{Bio04}, which is Floer-theoretic.}.
 The study of complex hyperbolicity is quite rich, and many aspects can be seen to be symplectic.
 For instance, \cites{Duv04, Duv19, Sal14} generalize classic results to the symplectic setting.
 However, the symplectic topology of complex lines remains obscure.
 Sikorav~\cite{Sik98} and Gromov~\cite[Section IV]{Gro00} have both noted the potential for a theory of symplectic (non)hyperbolicity.
 Much work has been directed toward this goal \cites{Bio04, Deb01, Hag17, Hag10, hindhyperbolicity, Iva04, Kob01, Li12}.\\

 Due to their noncompactness, it is difficult to make quantitative statements about complex lines.
 In fact, in the words of McQuillan~\cite{McQ02}: ``the non-existence of holomorphic lines is an essentially useless qualitative statement without the quantitative information provided by the convergence of discs.''
 It is common in complex geometry to circumvent this issue by studying sequences of disks.
 In particular, the following notion is quite useful: